tydevdev/ClearSay/README.md

 # ClearSay

 ClearSay is a simple desktop application to help children like William practice speech.
-When you click **Start Transcription**, a file dialog opens so you can choose a `.wav` recording, which is then transcribed using a fine-tuned Whisper model.
+Click **Start Recording** and the app records from your microphone before transcribing it with a fine-tuned Whisper model.
+Each recording is saved in `recorded_audio/` and the matching transcript is written to `transcripts/`.

 ## Requirements